-Why is this the case?
-Well, promotional content is about you and entertaining, educational content is about your audience.
-In a digital world of noise, today’s consumer — despite their generational affiliation — want to be engaged, not sold to.
+Why do we see this trend?
+Well, promotional content is about you, while engaging and educational content is about your community.
+In a digital world of noise, today’s social media user wants to be engaged, not sold to!

-Aside from respecting social media algorithms, this may be the most important step to creating an unbeatable social media calendar!
-A social media posting cadence sets your own set of rules that you create to determine how many times you will promote a piece of content, an event, important information, etc.
+Aside from respecting social media algorithms, this may be the most important step to creating an unbeatable social media calendar.
+A social media posting cadence sets your own rules to determine how many times you will promote a piece of content, an event, important information, etc.

-One of the main reasons a school’s social media calendar can get very messy very quickly is the lack of structure for posting content.
+One of the main reasons a school’s social media calendar can get overwhelming is the lack of structure for posting content.
 When you decide, for example, that an event will be promoted three weeks in advance, one week in advance, and two days before, it makes planning content within your calendar much easier.
 (It also means you’ll debate with your colleagues less often about when and where to post!)

 Consider the following questions to create your own social media posting cadence: